Marneus68/homeutils/README.md

 - homesay : a cowsay wrapper allowing you to draw your favourite characters in your terminal
 - homespeak : a tool allowing you to transform strings according to predefined "[typing quirks]()" along with the corresponding color (optional).

-If you want new characters to be added to the *homesay* tool I can be reached at [duane.bekaert@gmail.com](mailto:duane.bekaert@gmail.com).
+If you want new characters to be added to *homesay* or *homespeak* I can be reached at [duane.bekaert@gmail.com](mailto:duane.bekaert@gmail.com).
 Don't hesitate to contact me if you find any bug or if you have other ideas for additional tools.

 Every contribution is welcome, just submit a pull request and I'll review it.